New York Life Guaranteed Future Income Annuity: product details

 Here are a few scenarios where a GFIA might be a great fit:

-401(k) rollovers For individuals with money in 401(k) account sitting at former employers.
+401(k) rollovers: For individuals with money in 401(k) accounts sitting at former employers.

 What’s the minimum premium?